MISP/misp-book/categories-and-types/README.md

 *   **ssdeep**: You are encouraged to use filename|ssdeep instead.
 A checksum in the SSDeep format, only use this if you don't know the correct filename
 *   **imphash**: You are encouraged to use filename|imphash instead.
 A hash created based on the imports in the sample, only use this if you don't know the correct filename
 *   **pehash**: PEhash - a hash calculated based of certain pieces of a PE executable file
+*   **impfuzzy**: You are encouraged to use filename|impfuzzy instead.
+A fuzzy hash created based on the imports in the sample, only use this if you don't know the correct filename
 *   **sha224**: You are encouraged to use filename|sha224 instead.
 A checksum in sha224 format, only use this if you don't know the correct filename
 *   **sha384**: You are encouraged to use filename|sha384 instead.
 A checksum in sha384 format, only use this if you don't know the correct filename
 *   **sha512**: You are encouraged to use filename|sha512 instead.
 A checksum in sha512 format, only use this if you don't know the correct filename